johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus.md

 We now want to take that XML and:

 - Extract each blog post (and it's associated metadata; title / tags and whatnot)
-- Convert the HTML content of each blog post from HTML to Markdown and save it as an .MD file
+- Convert the HTML content of each blog post from HTML to Markdown and save it as a `.md` file
-- Download the images used in the blogpost so they can be stored in the repo alogside
+- Download the images used in the blogpost so they can be stored in the repo alongside

 To do this we're going to whip up a smallish TypeScript console app.
 Let's initialise it with the packages we're going to need: